 How You Can Streamline Information Management With A Modern Maintenance Solution

 The ATP Aviation Hub™ Online Service uses a single URL and brings all the information from multiple sources into a single service which consolidates information and allows advanced cross-searching and indexing across publications for almost every general aviation aircraft make and model.
 All the technician has to do is enter a single username and password to see document content from various manufacturers and regulatory bodies, presented in a single, standardized view, with standardized search, navigation, and compliance tools.

 For example, if a technician is looking for information pertaining to a Cessna 152L using the ATP Aviation Hub Online Service, he would simply key in “Cessna 152L” and all documentation related to that aircraft will be displayed.
 That documentation includes the type certificate and all technical data and regulatory information on the airframe, including airworthiness directives, service bulletins, type certificates, maintenance alerts, master minimum equipment lists (MMEL), safety bulletins, and maintenance publications.

-The Underlying Benefit Of A Single-Source Application
+The Underlying Benefit Of A Single-Source Application for Aviation Industry

 In the same way that having a single application makes your email a convenient and valuable service, having all your technical and regulatory information in one application from one source also improves productivity and safety for aviation maintenance.
 Since all of the data is purchased and managed under a single subscription, providing unified access and a common interface with all manufacturer and regulatory documents, the mechanic will spend the majority of his time working on the aircraft and will be more likely to find and use all available documentation.